Press Brake Operation Manual (Training PDF)

 • Regularly clean the oil filter by rinsing and brushing in a solvent.

-• The oil filter should be changed when cleaning is not possible or damage.
+• Replace the oil filter when cleaning is not possible or if it is damaged.

 • Use the same grade of oil filter when replacement is necessary.